 Weekly updates go out to coaches starting in mid-January.
-These emails don't require any response, but occasionally require action.
+Usually emails don't require any response, but occasionally they require action.
 Through the month of January, all requested actions were taken as appropriate.
 At some point beyond that, though, it appears that some coaches stopped receiving some (or all?) of those updates.
 Until last week, no actions were requested so no problems were detected - until no one followed through on the requested actions last week!

 At this time, we're unsure about why the emails stopped getting through, and it's something that will be heavily investigated in the coming weeks.
 For now, the important thing is that every delegate have the information they need to be successful next week.

 Every delegate needs to sign a release online - and those under 18 need a parent or guardian to sign off as well.
 The form is located HERE.

 Every delegate needs to create a temporary Gmail address following the instructions HERE.
 Once created, be sure to thoroughly test your ability to access this because, when in committee, you'll use this account to access the documents your committee is creating - and you'll show up as your country (and not your personal name) if you follow the instructions.

 Every delegate needs to bring one (or more) Wi-Fi-enabled devices (fully charged) to use each day.
 Delegates can use FGCU Wi-Fi (no cost) to access their newly-created Gmail account.
 DO NOT WAIT until Monday morning to test a device's ability to access the Gmail account; do this NOW!

 We aren't doing padfolios this year.
 If you want to have something to take notes on (aside from your device) be sure to bring some paper.
 Since we don't have the folders, we're not going to hand you a stack of papers at registration, either.
 Instead, here are the documents you may want to read and/or print.